 - The stressed part of a sentence is always the last syllable.
 Use a descending tone for an affirmative sentence and an ascending tone for a question.
 You can also stress the most important words of the sentence:

-Try to repeat simple sentences from a video and once you get it right, your English R will not be a trouble.
+Try to repeat simple sentences from a video and once you get it right, your English R won’t be a trouble.
 In fact, it might even give you an exotic and charming accent!